graasp/graasp-app-moodle/README.md

 Click on the Settings Button in the bottom right-hand corner.
 Fill out the pop-up with the demanded information and click the "Establish Connection" Button.

-- Moodle API Endpoint: the URL to your Moodle instance where you installed the [WAFED Web Service Plugin](https://gitlab.forge.hefr.ch/uchendu.nwachukw/wafed_moodle_webservice_plugin).
+- API Endpoint: the URL to your LMS instance where you installed the [WAFED Web Service Plugin](https://gitlab.forge.hefr.ch/uchendu.nwachukw/wafed_moodle_webservice_plugin).
-- Moodle Username: the username which should be used for authentication.
+- Username: the username which should be used for authentication.
 Note that only courses will be listed, where the user is enrolled as Teacher (editingteacher)
-- Moodle Password: the password of the user.
+- Password: the password of the user.

 Chooses one or more available courses and click "Import Data".
 Congratulations!
 The table shows you now the imported data.